Special distinction goes to -

-James Shorter is the recipient of one of this year's Perelman School of Medicine's Awards of Excellence, the Michael S. Brown New Investigator Award, which recognizes emerging faculty investigators engaged in innovative discoveries.
+James Shorter has been awarded a Muscular Dystrophy Association research grant in addition to being a recipient of one of this year's Perelman School of Medicine's Awards of Excellence, the Michael S. Brown New Investigator Award, which recognizes emerging faculty investigators engaged in innovative discoveries.

 Daniel Rader has been awarded the American Heart Association’s (AHA) Clinical Research Prize for developing new methods to identify factors regulating the metabolism of fat particles in the bloodstream and testing their impact on the development of atherosclerosis.

 Andrew Tsourkas has been elected to Penn's Faculty Senate Nominating Committee.